 Answer:

-Data controllers (operators) handling usually of personal data usually depends on legal jurisdiction (”legal basis for processing personal data”).
+Data controllers (operators) handling of personal data usually depends on legal jurisdiction ("legal basis for processing personal data").
 3GPP can only provide the technical mechanisms to enable the operators to fulfil legal aspects.
-See also the answer to Q2.

 Q5.
 What are the privacy considerations in 3GPP with respect to exposure of sensitive information (e.g. UE ID, location) to untrusted AFs.